input-output-hk/peras-design/docs/reports/tech-report-1.md

       → allBlocks blockTree t₁ ⊆ allBlocks blockTree t₂
 ```

-Knowledge propagation is a pre-requisite for the chain growth property, that informally says that in each period, the best chain of any honest party will increase at least by a number that is proportional to the number of lucky slots in that period, where a lucky slot is any slot where an honest party is a slot leader.
+Knowledge propagation is a pre-requisite for the chain growth property that informally says that, in each period, the best chain of any honest party will increase at least by a number that is proportional to the number of lucky slots in that period, where a lucky slot is any slot where an honest party is a slot leader.

 # Network Performance Analysis

 We provide in this section the methodology and results of the analysis of the Peras protocol performance in the context of the Cardano network.
-This analysis is not complete as it only covers the impact of including certificates in block headers which is not a property of the protocol anymore.
+This analysis is not complete as it only covers the impact of including certificates in block headers, which is not a property of the protocol anymore.
 More analysis is needed on the votes and certificates diffusion process following changes to the protocol in March 2024.

 ## Certificates in Block Header